 If the model contains strong non-linearities or if some perfectly expected shocks are considered, the forecasts and the conditional forecasts can be computed using an extended path method.
 The forecast scenario describing the shocks and/or the constrained paths on some endogenous variables should be build.
-The first step is the forecast scenario initialization using the function init_plan:
+The first step is the forecast scenario initialization using the function init\plan:

-HANDLE = init_plan (DATES);
+MATLAB/Octave command: HANDLE = init\plan(DATES);

-Creates a new forecast scenario for a forecast period (indicated as a dates class, see [dates class members], page 147).
+Creates a new forecast scenario for a forecast period (indicated as a dates class, see dates class members).
 This function return a handle on the new forecast scenario.

 The forecast scenario can contain some simple shocks on the exogenous variables.
-This shocks are described using the function basic_plan:
+This shocks are described using the function basic\plan:

+'''

-Adds to the forecast scenario a shock on the exogenous variable indicated between quotes in the second argument.
+MATLAB/Octave command: HANDLE = basic_plan (HANDLE, 'VAR_NAME', 'SHOCK_TYPE', DATES, MATA Adds to the forecast scenario a shock on the exogenous variable indicated between quotes in the second argument.
 The shock type has to be specified in the third argument between quotes: 'surprise' in case of an unexpected shock or 'perfect_foresight' for a perfectly anticipated shock.
-The fourth argument indicates the period of the shock using a dates class (see [dates class members], page 147).
-The last argument is the shock path indicated as a Matlab vector of double.
+The fourth argument indicates the period of the shock using a dates class (see dates class members).
+The last argument is the shock path indicated as a MATLAB vector of double.
 This function return the handle of the updated forecast scenario.

+'''

 The forecast scenario can also contain a constrained path on an endogenous variable.
 The values of the related exogenous variable compatible with the constrained path are in this case computed.
 In other words, a conditional forecast is performed.
-This kind of shock is described with the function flip_plan:
+This kind of shock is described with the function flip\plan: